 Here are some more easy ideas and cheap too.
 Again I raided the dollar spot at Target and pulled out a few of my own items from last year.

-Starting from the top I added a stick American stick flags to my lamb’s ear wreath.
-This wreath get’s decorated all year long.
+Starting from the top I added a stick American stick flags to my lamb's ear wreath to give it a July wreath vibe.
+This wreath get's decorated all year long.
 I got the wreath from an Etsy shop called The Whimsical Door.
 She has loads of other amazing wreaths but this one is versatile.

 There are so many places you can add stick flags.
-You can add them to flower arrangements, plants or wreath as I did here.
+You can add them to flower arrangements, plants, or wreaths as I did here.